semantic-flow/sflo/documentation/faq.reference-iri-choices.md

 ### Cons

 -  limits [[principle.transposability]] and [[principle.composability]]
-  - e.g., if you moved mesh hosting away from `https://example.com`, the `foaf:Person` and `rdfs:seeAlso` assertions would still refer to the original references
+  - e.g., if you moved mesh hosting away from `https://example.com`, the `foaf:Person` assertions would still refer to the original references
 - not ideal if you're:
   - making updates
   - working offline